c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 Average startsWithZero() execution time for array with 1000000 elements is 102us
 ```

-Another Algorithm which runs in constant time is the hash-map lookup.
+Another Algorithm which runs in constant time is **the hash-map lookup**.
 We will use the **generateDictionary(size:)** helper function method to create custom-sized dictionaries.

 ```swift